A luxury UAE resort that ALL the family can enjoy

 Whether coming on an overseas escape to the UAE for some sunshine or making a short Staycation stop from the UAE, its a perfect year-round location for families.

 Have we convinced you yet to visit Doubletree Marjan Island?

 CHECK BEST PRICES WITH HOTELS COMBINED | BOOKING.COM | HOTELS.COM | READ REVIES ON TRIPADVISOR

 New visitor to the UAE?
 Read our 15 Important Facts to know before visiting the UAE with Kids.

-Disclaimer: We were provided with complimentary accommodation and meals for the purpose of conducting an unbiased review of the new family-friendly facilities at Doubletree Marjan Island.
+Disclaimer: We were provided with complimentary accommodation and meals for the purpose of conducting an unbiased review of the new family-friendly facilities at Doubletree Marjan Island in March 2015.
 All opinions, as always are our own.
 Booking hotels through our affiliate links come at no extra cost to you but may earn our website a small commission.
 You can read our full disclosure policy here.

 © Our Globetrotters